suhanisrivastava89/suhanisrivastava89/README.md

 👋 About Me

-Hi, I’m Suhani Srivastava — a B.Tech CSE student (AI & ML, 2022–2026) with a strong interest in backend development and machine learning.
+Hi, I’m Suhani Srivastava and here's a little sneak peek of what I love and what I'm working on

-*   🔧 Currently learning and building with Django, DRF, REST API and real-world backend architectures
+*   🔧 Currently learning about ML and also real-world backend architectures.

 *   🧠 Interned at IIT Mandi, working on ML-based Syneos Mental Health Project.

 *   ✈️ Interning at BEL , working on building an aircraft tracker.